home-assistant/companion.home-assistant/docs/location/index.md

 title: "Location"
 ---

+## Overview

+Location updates are sent from your device to Home Assistant in a number of situations:
+*   When you enter or exit a [zone](https://www.home-assistant.io/components/zone/) defined in Home Assistant.
+*   When an iBeacon is detected or lost (see [below](#ibeacons)).
+*   When the app is opened and it was not already open in the background.
+*   Via an automated background fetch.
+*   When an update is requested via [special notification](notifications/location.md)
+*   When a [URL Handler](integrations/url-handler.md) link is opened.
+*   When the app is called via a [X-Callback-URL](integrations/x-callback-url.md).
+*   When your devices detects a [_significant location change_](#location-tracking-when-outside-a-home-assistant-zone).
+*   Manually when the app is refreshed (swipe down when at the top of a page) or from the shortcut menu opened from 3D touching the app icon.

+Depending on your set up, location data is sent directly from your phone to you Home Assistant instances or via the Home Assistant Cloud Service.
+This will depend on the URLs specified in the Connection section of the App Configuration menu.
+Location data is not sent via any other servers or organisations.
+**Check this is true for notification updates**

 ## Location tracking when outside a Home Assistant zone

-Home Assistant for iOS receives _significant location updates_ from iOS.
+The Home Assistant Companion App receives _significant location updates_ from iOS.
 Whenever an update is received, it is sent to Home Assistant.
 Roughly, an update is received every time that your device transfers to a new cellular tower, a significant amount of time has passed (usually a couple hours) or a connection state changes and the system notices your location recently changed.

 Apple [defines][apple-location-programming-guide] significant significant-change location updates as: